 Phan is a lyric tenor who has performed internationally with orchestras including the New York Philharmonic, Philadelphia Orchestra, the Los Angeles Philharmonic, the Philharmonic Orchestra, the San Francisco Symphony, the Chicago Symphony Orchestra and others.
 Phan studied voice at the University of Michigan School of Music, Theatre and Dance and at the Manhattan School of Music.
 The Boston Globe calls him “one of the world’s most remarkable singers.”

-Based out of Philadelphia, The Jasper String Quartet is based out of Philadelphia and is the ensemble-in-residence at Temple University’s Center for Gifted Young Musicians.
+The Jasper String Quartet is based out of Philadelphia and is the ensemble-in-residence at Temple University’s Center for Gifted Young Musicians.
 The quartet was previously the quartet-in-residence at Oberlin Conservatory and completed master programs at Rice University and Yale University.
 The quartet received Chamber Music America’s prestigious Cleveland Quartet Award in 2012.
 The quartet includes Grammy award-winning violinist Karen Kim.

 This is a wonderful opportunity for an amazing experience that is right at our region’s doorstep.